-recognizes an historian who has developed a college or university course that engages students in exploring the links between contemporary events and/or issues (“hot topics”) and the past.
-Courses submitted for consideration must be historical in nature, though they do not need to be within a History department if they are offered within a related department or field.
+recognizes an historian who has developed a college or university course that engages students in exploring the links between contemporary issues and the past.

 Award: $750